LordSnoosh/SEIR2222/work/w07/d3/02-containers-lab.md

 - Using a `for` loop, print just the last two food strings from `foods`.

+  > Hint:  Use the slice operator to select the last two foods

 #### Exercise 4

 - Create a dictionary named `home_town` containing the keys of `city`, `state` and `population`.